Elphel/x353/README.md

 in the new NC393 camera that includes functionality of the previous one, so the same input image (on one of the 4 channels) should generate the same intermediate and final compressed files on both cameras.

-Project is modified to work with the current (and the last!) version of Xilinx ISE - 14.7, not tested enough, but the generated bitstream proved to be operational on just one camera.
-It is not yet safe to replace the x353.bit camera unless you have experience in reflashing "bricked" camera as described in [http://wiki.elphel.com/index.php?title=Netboot_firmware_upgrade] as it is easy to accidentally make a camera non-bootable.
+Project is modified to work with the current (and the last!) version of Xilinx ISE - 14.7, result bit file is not tested enough, but it works in at least one camera.
+It is not yet safe to just replace the x353.bit in camera unless you have experience in reflashing "bricked" camera as described in [http://wiki.elphel.com/index.php?title=Netboot_firmware_upgrade] as it is easy to accidentally make a camera non-bootable.